"I'm Going to College Program"

 A: RSVP's for all of our events are handled on a first-come, first-served, space-available basis.
 You are welcome to send in your information after the deadline; however, recognize that we can not guarantee your group's admission to the event.

 Q: I have a question that is not outlined on this FAQ page.
-What is the best way to reach the Youth Programs Office?
+What is the best way to reach the Community Relations office?

 A: Needless to say, things get a little hectic as game day approaches and sometimes it can take a day or two for us to get back to you.
 So, please help us help you by keeping the following in mind: